diegomarquez/game-builder/README.md

     - Getting started.
 Instructions on what you need to download.
 And how to us the tools.
     - Links to running examples

+- Documentation
-- Documentation generate links to other parts of the documentation
+    - generate links to other parts of the documentation.
+Ej.
+Dependencies

 - Make Sublime plugin to generate files from templates
     - Make an empty menu structure.